 - Potato ricer or masher or a food blender.

-The lure of mashed potatoes is it is an easy dish that can be made with such few and simple ingredients.
+The lure of mashed potatoes is an easy dish that can be made with such few simple ingredients.
+Garlic mashed potato recipes need few ingredients since they are all about potatoes.

 You will also need salt to generously add to the water before boiling.